trimstray/nginx-admins-handbook/extended/installation_tengine_on_ubuntu_1804.md

 Generally, Tengine is a great solution, including many patches, improvements, additional modules, and most importantly it is very actively maintained.

-The build and installation process is very similar to [installation from source](#installation-from-source) for NGINX.
+The build and installation process is very similar to [installation from source](https://github.com/trimstray/nginx-admins-handbook#installation-from-source) for NGINX.
 However, I will only specify the most important changes.

-##### Example of installation on Ubuntu 18.04

 ###### Pre installation tasks